 Gas tungsten arc welding is widely used process in welding industry.
 In this process filler metal is usually used to make desire welding joint.

-In this research of AC/DC hot wire, output is having multi waveform HOT WIRE CURRENT.
-Using this HW power source one can have DC output current or AC output current.
+In this research of AC/DC hot wire, output has a multi-waveform Hot Wire Current.
+Using this HW power source, there is a choice of DC output current or AC output current.

 Using AC HW enhances filler wire deposition rate and also reduces the arc blow problems experienced in DC HW TIG process.
 AC waveform permits higher feeding speed and current leading to increased deposition rates and welding speed.

-This abstract / article is contributed by Mangesh D. Waman, Arun Kumar Paul and Vijay P. Lotekar from the Research & Development Team of Electronics Devices World Wide Pvt.
-Ltd.
+This article is shared by Mangesh D. Waman, Arun Kumar Paul and Vijay P. Lotekar from Research & Development, Electronics Devices World Wide Pvt.
+Ltd